Simply DT - Direct Thermal Labels

 Your message has been sent.

-All of the new Simply DT, No Added Bisphenol facestocks will comply with Washington State Legislation banning bisphenols in thermal paper and will not require warning labels as outlined by Prop 65.
+Simply DT, No Added Bisphenol facestocks comply with Washington State Legislation banning bisphenols in thermal paper and do not require warning labels as outlined by Prop 65.

 Contact Mactac Regulatory for more information.